camueller/SmartApplianceEnabler/doc/NodeRED_EN.md

 In addition, a `General` tab for device-independent nodes is created.

 ### Adaptation of the configured MQTT broker
 After the import there is a global configuration node named `MQTT-Broker (SAE)`.
 This contains the host name and port of the MQTT broker, as specified in the *Smart Appliance Enabler* settings.
-Normally it should not be necessary to configure these values ​​differently in Node-RED.
+Normally it should not be necessary to configure these values differently in Node-RED.

 If Node-RED and MQTT server are operated as a Docker container, it must be noted that its IP address in the Docker Bridge network is used for container-to-container communication.
 This can be determined as follows ([see also](https://www.tutorialworks.com/container-networking/)):
 ```console